moddie666/MangoUI/README.md

 - most of what the script does and sees is printed to the terminal.
 So if problems arise, running from terminal may provide extra info.
 ------------------------------------
 #### What it does:
-- it reads the config file line by line and presents each relevant line in the GUI. (see: "Known Line Types" below)
+- it reads the config file, line by line, and presents each relevant line in the GUI. (see: "Known Line Types" below)
 - lines identified as either "option" or "option+value" are presented as "lines with checkboxes" and "lines with check+textboxes" respectively.
 - the checkbox adds/removes "#", from the start of the line, to enable/disable an option.
 - the textbox sets an options value.